ory/elements/packages/nextjs/api-report/nextjs.api.md

 import { SettingsFlow } from '@ory/client-fetch';
 import { VerificationFlow } from '@ory/client-fetch';

-// Warning: (ae-forgotten-export) The symbol "OryConfig_2" needs to be exported by the entry point api-extractor-type-index.d.ts
+// Warning: (ae-forgotten-export) The symbol "OryMiddlewareOptions" needs to be exported by the entry point api-extractor-type-index.d.ts
 //
 // @public
-export function createOryMiddleware(options: OryConfig_2): (r: NextRequest) => Promise<NextResponse<unknown>>;
+export function createOryMiddleware(options: OryMiddlewareOptions): (r: NextRequest) => Promise<NextResponse<unknown>>;

-// Warning: (ae-forgotten-export) The symbol "OryConfigForNextJS_2" needs to be exported by the entry point api-extractor-type-index.d.ts
-//
-// @public
-export function enhanceOryConfig(config: Partial<OryConfig>, forceSdkUrl?: string): OryConfigForNextJS_2;

 // Warning: (ae-forgotten-export) The symbol "QueryParams" needs to be exported by the entry point api-extractor-type-index.d.ts
 //